ptarmiganlabs/ctrl-q/README.md

 Ctrl-Q instead focus on specific, high-value uses cases that tend to be very time consuming and/or error prone to do manually.

-Automated creation of master items is an example.
+Automated creation of master items or reload tasks are two examples.
-Manually creating hundreds of master items can take hours or days.
+Manually creating hundreds of master items or reload tasks can take hours or days.
-Having the definitions in an Excel file and then using Ctrl-Q shorten that time to minutes - at least once that Excel file has been created.
+Having the definitions in an Excel or CSV file and then using Ctrl-Q to import them into Sense shortens that time to minutes - at least once that Excel file has been created.
 A bonus is that the process can be included in CI/CD pipelines, with increased reusability and app quality as a result.

 Maybe Qlik's CLI tool will evolve to include more of these use cases and engine-focused features too - great if so.